John Berger (author): Biography

 Berger is a long-time supporter of alternative energy solutions to global environmental problems.
 He has repeatedly called attention to the nation's excessive dependence on fossil fuels and the huge economic and environmental costs, and risks.
 He has outlined strategies for a clean, renewable energy economy in his books and articles which have appeared in publications such as Huffington Post, Scientific American, The Boston Globe, The Christian Science Monitor, The Los Angeles Times, Huffington Post, and Renewable Energy World.
-Berger's writing on energy and natural resource issues has helped to launch the environmental restoration movement, beginning with his book Restoring the Earth in 1985 and later by convening the Restoring the Earth Conference, January 13-1, 1988 at the University of California, Berkleley (see below).
+Berger's writing on energy and natural resource issues has helped to launch the environmental restoration movement, beginning with his book Restoring the Earth in 1985 and later by convening the Restoring the Earth Conference, January 13-1, 1988 at the University of California, Berkleley.

-Education and Work
+Education and work

-In 1966, John J. Berger earned a Bachelor of Arts in Political Science from Stanford University.
+In 1966, John J. Berger earned a Bachelor of Arts in political science from Stanford University.
 Prior to his work on energy and the environment, Berger was an innovator in journalism.
-In 1970, he co-founded Alternative Features Service, Inc. to support the development of alternative and college newspapers and radio stations in the U.S. with syndicated press materials that highlighted the creation of alternative institutions, such as free clinics, people's banks, free universities, and alternative housing.

 In 1976, after publishing his first book, Nuclear Power: The Unviable Option, with an introduction by Nobel Laureate Linus Pauling and a foreword by Senator Mike Gravel, he was invited by David Brower to become Friends of the Earth's Energy Projects Director in San Francisco.
 In 1977, as a consultant to Stanley A. Weiss, co-founder of American Minerals, Berger and Judith Johnsrud conducted field research for what was to become the Nuclear Information and Resource Service, which Berger designed and directed in Washington, D.C. from 1978 to 1979.
 In 1979, he became a technical editor at the Lawrence Berkeley National Laboratory in Berkeley, California and enrolled in the Energy and Resources Program at the University of California, Berkeley, where he was awarded a master's degree.
 In 1980 and 1981, Berger taught courses in energy technology and policy at Vista College and the University of San Francisco.
 In 1984, Berger began two years of postgraduate research on land-use policy in Sacramento at the University of California, Davis.
 In 1985, he published Restoring the Earth: How Americans Are Working to Restore Our Damaged Environment and became the executive director of Restoring the Earth, an environmental organization based in Berkeley, California.